Shriniwas18K/Mini-Projects/Windows monitoring in Python/README.md

 Follow the steps below to set up and use the system:

 1) Install Python and Dependencies:
-- Install Python on all on-premises Windows machines.
+- i) Install Python on all on-premises Windows machines.
-- Install the psutil package: pip install psutil.
+- ii) Install the psutil package: pip install psutil.

 2) Provision PostgreSQL Database:
-- Provision a PostgreSQL database on the cloud and note the connection string.
+- i) Provision a PostgreSQL database on the cloud and note the connection string.

 3) Database Setup:
-- Download and run setup.py on any machine to create the required tables in the PostgreSQL database.
+- i) Download and run setup.py on any machine to create the required tables in the PostgreSQL database.
 4) Configure Environment:
-- Save the PostgreSQL connection URL as an environment variable on on-premises servers.
+- i) Save the PostgreSQL connection URL as an environment variable on on-premises servers.
 5) Deploy Client Script:
-- Download the client.py script from the repository.
+- i) Download the client.py script from the repository.
-- Run client.py on all on-premises servers to collect and send metrics to the database.
+- ii) Run client.py on all on-premises servers to collect and send metrics to the database.
 6) Visualize with Grafana:
-- Connect your Grafana instance to the PostgreSQL database.
+- i) Connect your Grafana instance to the PostgreSQL database.
-- Create dashboards to visualize server metrics.
+- ii) Create dashboards to visualize server metrics.
 7) Data Retention Policy:
-- By default, the client script deletes all records from PostgreSQL every day at midnight (00:00).
+- i) By default, the client script deletes all records from PostgreSQL every day at midnight (00:00).
 You can modify this behavior in client.py.

 ## Customization